xjzhang2037/DST-Achievement-And-Level-Mod/README.md

 ## Roadmap
 1. Cleanup of the mod.
 If I intend to support it for a longer period of time, and update it with new perks, I'll require it to be in a more maintainable state.
 It would also be easier for other folks to help contribute.
-2. The next point is to add/remove some of the new content bosses.
-While updating some of the time sink achievements.
+2. The next point is to add/remove some of the new content bosses and updating some of the time sink achievements.
 3. After that, I'd be open to suggestions to the mod.

 ## Notes: